chfw/echarts-scrappeteer/README.md

 If the page load speed is slow or if the resulting image is partial, `-w` parameter is required to delay the scrape action.

+Please note that if more than one echarts should be found in a page, `-f` option applies to all.

 ## Example

 ### Scrape echarts from a URL